A greedy non-intrusive reduced order model for shallow water equations: RBF-POD reduced order model formulation

 Applying the Cauchy-Schwarz inequality to (\ref{eq:interp-err-power}) leads to

 where $P_X(\bx)$ denotes the power function (see \cite{W2005}, 11.2) which takes the explicit form

 As can be seen in eq.~(\ref{eq:pow-func}), the power function is essentially the norm of the pointwise error functional, and it can be computed numerically as a quadratic form given by eq.~(\ref{eq:pow-func-Lag}) using the Lagrange basis.
-The power function can also be evaluated using the alternate representation given by eq.~(\ref{eq:pow-func-num}), where $\vec A$ is the interpolation matrix as defined in eq.~(\ref{eq:rbf_interp_matrix}) and $\vec b(\bx) = [\Phi(\bx,\bx_{1}), \ldots, \Phi(\bx,\bx_{N_d}) ]^T$.
+Alternatively, the power function can also be evaluated using the representation given by eq.~(\ref{eq:pow-func-num}), where $\vec A$ is the interpolation matrix as defined in eq.~(\ref{eq:rbf_interp_matrix}) and $\vec b(\bx) = [\Phi(\bx,\bx_{1}), \ldots, \Phi(\bx,\bx_{N_d}) ]^T$ (see \cite{F2007} for further details).
 It can be readily observed from eq.~(\ref{eq:pow-func}) that whenever $\Phi$ is a strictly positive definite kernel, \ie, $\vec A$ is a positive definite matrix, then the power function satisfies the bounds